 During the financial year the Company paid a premium to insure the directors and officers of the Company and its controlled entities.
 The policy prohibits the disclosure of the nature of the liabilities covered and the amount of the premium paid.

 LIKELY DEVELOPMENTS

-In line with the objectives set out in the Company's recapitalisation prospectus, the Board of Directors intend to undertake exploration activities at the wholly owned Princhester Magnesite project.
-Additionally, the Company has allocated part of its working capital budget to the identification and evaluation of new mineral resource opportunities in Australia and overseas, undertaking a review of a range of opportunities during the year.
+The Company has allocated part of its working capital budget to the identification and evaluation of new mineral resource opportunities in Australia and overseas, undertaking a review of a range of opportunities during the year.